Manage Logging

 set sla '{"version":1, "DELETE_BUCKET":{"slow":"1 m"}}'

-Setting the threshold values is non-persistent: when the node is restarted, the thresholds are reset to their default values.
+Setting threshold values is non-persistent.
+When the node restarts, thresholds reset to their default values.

 Setting Threshold Defaults

-The default values are loaded from the file: /opt/couchbase/etc/couchbase/kv/opcode-attributes.json when the node is started.
+The default values load from the file /opt/couchbase/etc/couchbase/kv/opcode-attributes.json when the node starts.

 {